 - Pinch Pleat is the most common style.
 It is a series of equally spaced single, double, or triple pleats that are pinched in the center, forming fans above and below the pinch.

-- Goblet pleat is like a triple-pinch pleat, except the pleating about the pinch is embellished with a stiffening paper or card to form a wineglass silhouette.
+- Goblet pleat is like a triple-pinch pleat, except the pleating of the pinch is embellished with a stiffening paper or card to form a wine glass silhouette.

 - Pencil pleats are thin single pleats formed in neat, taut folds.